Nippon Sharyo DMU: Union Pearson Express

 Seven trains comprise the fleet of Union Pearson Express (UP Express), grouped into 4 three-car and 3 two-car train sets (for a total of 18 cars).
 Union Pearson Express units feature enclosed overhead luggage bins as required by Transport Canada, and an enhanced enclosed luggage tower.

-The first cars were delivered to UP Express in August 2014.
+The first cars were delivered to Metrolinx in August 2014.
 All 18 cars ordered (12 A-car & 6 C-car) were delivered and entered service by June 2015.

 Canceled procurements

 TriMet considered ordering a two-car train for its WES Commuter Rail to supplement its fleet of Colorado Railcar DMUs; however, this procurement was canceled when an agreement could not be met with the manufacturer on a price.
 The Indigo Line, a proposed MBTA urban rail transit service that has since been indefinitely postponed, originally planned to use DMUs as rolling stock in 2014; this procurement was canceled in 2016.

 Incidents and accidents

 A July 2016 fire aboard one of UP Express's units revealed a design flaw in the Cummins engine's crankshaft that would severely shorten engine life if not corrected.
 While Cummins advised that correcting the design flaw could be deferred until engines' mid-life overhaul, SMART chose to have the crankshaft replaced before the service start, as it was also facing delays caused by grade-crossing warning issue and PTC certification.
 All SMART units had the crankshaft issue corrected before the service started in spring 2017.

 In November 2018, four cars were damaged during shipping in a freight collision while en route to SMART.
 The agency did not accept the cars as delivered, and Nippon Sharyo dispatched a team to California to assess the damage and plan for repairs.